Specter-13/translatorsmanagement/README.md

 - code coupling - db should be separated of controller
 - soc of models, to own folders
 - db should not be called within controller - use of repository pattern to abstract db calls

+- creating jobs from more file types -- creation of common interface